LeeXim/LeeXim.github.io/index.md

   My present research topic is a Reinforcement Learning algorithm inspired by Cognitive Neuroscience concept.

-  I am currently interested in all field of RL (e.g., Offline RL, Imitation Learning, Inverse RL, and so on), Federated learning, Cognitive science (or psychology), and Neuroscience.
+  I am currently interested in all field of RL (e.g., Offline RL, Imitation Learning, Inverse RL, and so on), Federated learning, Cognitive science (or psychology), Neuroscience.
+In detail, Decision-making system of autonomous mobile devices (vehicles, drones, etc.).

   Previously, I majored in **Biotechnology** and **Bioinformatics** in **School of Systems Biomedical Science** at Soongsil Univ in Seoul, South Korea.
 Additionally, I had double major in **Big Data Computing** System.